 Table 1 illustrates the results.
-Out of the six options offered, ES performance had the lowest average response, with a mean rank of 5.01.
+ES performance had the lowest average response, with a mean rank of 5.01.
 73% of respondents ranked it fifth or sixth, and only 13% ranked it in the top half.
 Even among sustainable funds, ES performance ranked last, with a mean rank of 4.49 and 56% putting it fifth or sixth.
-While some ES funds are marketed on the grounds that ES performance is highly material to firm value, sustainable and traditional managers tend to rank value drivers similarly.13
+While some ES funds are marketed on the grounds that ES performance is highly material to firm value, sustainable and traditional managers tend to rank it similarly.